-This edition was published by Bantam on May 28, 2013 in hardcover and has 335 pages.
+This horror is a hardcover edition that was published by Bantam on May 28, 2013 and has 335 pages.

 Sixth in the Odd Thomas lite horror series revolving around a young man who sees ghosts and feels compelled to help people.
 It’s been 19 months since Stormy died.